 \subsection{Spectral redistribution function}

 For inversion (deconvolution) of spectral data, accurate knowledge of the instrument spectral response is essential.
 To obtain the spectral redistribution function (SRF) of \xsp, we carried out experiments at Raja Ramanna Center for Advanced Technologies (RRCAT), Indore.
 This is a synchrotron facility where monochromatic X-ray beams are available at different beamlines.
 We used two beamlines to cover the \xsp energy range: BL-03 for the lower energies (0.5 to 1.6 keV) and BL-16 for the higher energies (6 to 16 keV).
-We acquired the spectra at every 100~eV between $0.5-1.6$~keV and every 1~keV between $6-16$~keV, with and additional acquisition at 6.5~keV.
-For the mid-range energies between 1.6 and 6 keV, fluorescence experiments with Ta, Au, Cl, Ca, and Ti, using monochromatic excitation from the X-ray beam was carried out.
+We acquired spectra at every 100~eV between $0.5-1.6$~keV and at every 1~keV between $6-16$~keV, with an additional acquisition at 6.5~keV.
+For the mid-range energies between 1.6 and 6 keV, fluorescence experiments with Ta, Au, Cl, Ca, and Ti using monochromatic excitation from the X-ray beam were carried out.
 The detailed experimental setup as well as method of SRF generation will be covered in a separate paper.
 Here, we only mention the results.